alexbfree/thesis/src/chapter-6.md

 [Target X words]

-Discussing the implications of this technique, and its limitations.
+Discussing the implications of this technique, and its limitations, with reference to the overall research question and acquiring agency.